raleighlittles/PS5-Camera-Firmware-Loader/README.md

 The main reason why you'd want to load custom firmware onto the camera is to be able to use it as a [UVC device](https://en.wikipedia.org/wiki/USB_video_device_class), i.e. a webcam.

 This is a Linux port of [OrbisEyeCam](https://github.com/psxdev/OrbisEyeCam) for Windows.
-Kudos to @psxdev for the initial effort of reverse-engineering it.
+Kudos to @psxdev for the initial effort of reverse-engineering.

 # Webcam setup